 49. Condition your hair – Used coffee grounds and olive oil make a good hair conditioner, as well.
 Rub it in well before you shampoo your hair.

 50. Deep condition damaged hair – Warm a quarter cup of olive oil to a comfortable temperature, then work it through your hair to the roots.
 Wrap your hair in plastic wrap or a shower cap, then heat your hair with a hair dryer.
 Allow the oil to sit on your hair for up to a half hour, then shampoo as usual.
 If you do this in the shower, your whole body will emerge soft and silky.
+Read our blog post on olive oil for hair if you want more info.

 51. Remove makeup – Apply olive oil to a cotton ball and gently wipe your makeup off your face.
 You can safely use olive oil near your eyes.
+Read how here.

 52. Firm and tone skin – Combine equal parts water and olive oil in a jar or other container with a tight-fitting lid.
 Shake well.
 Apply to your skin.